FK Žalgiris: 1990–2007

 The elusive title finally came in 1998–99 season, the last one to be played from autumn until spring.
 Defense was the key to success as Žalgiris conceded just 8 goals in 23 games and did not lose a single league match that season.
 Things were different in the cup as Kareda dismantled Žalgiris 7–0 on aggregate in the semi-finals.
 The league title allowed Žalgiris to have another try in the UEFA Champions League and this time Vilnius' side eliminated Armenian champions Araks Ararat before succumbing to a defeat to last season's semi-finalists Dynamo Kyiv in the second round.

 With a turn of the century a new force rose in Lithuanian football: FBK Kaunas.
-Under the name of Žalgiris Kaunas they won the transitional shortened league season in 1999 and then backed it up by consecutive titles in 2000, 2001, 2002, 2003 and 2004. Žalgiris on the other hand went into decline and cup final win in 2003 proved to be the sole piece of silverware for the club in the 2000s.
+Under the name of Žalgiris Kaunas they won the transitional shortened league season in 1999, with consecutive titles in 2000, 2001, 2002, 2003 and 2004. Žalgiris on the other hand went into decline and a cup final win in 2003 proved to be the sole victory for the club in the 2000s.
 In the league Žalgiris started to struggle as well.
 While in 1999 and 2000 green and whites finished second, 2001 saw them dropping to third, 2002 to fourth and 2005 to the recently unimaginable lows of eighth. Žalgiris was not even the strongest team in the capital as newcomers Vėtra and FC Vilnius were clearly having better time on the pitch.

 Despite a constant presence in European competitions the results there were rarely encouraging with the aggregate defeats like 2–7 to Ruch Chorzow and 0–7 to Maccabi Tel Aviv.
 Budapest Honved and Portadown were the only teams eliminated by Žalgiris between 2000 and 2004.
 2005 UEFA Intertoto Cup thus stood out as a major success as green and whites went past three teams – Lisburn Distillery, Dinaburg and Egaleo, before being eliminated by CFR Cluj.